 Note: It is an option to secure "A" model hearth base to floor.
-You must secure the "B" or GHB38 model hearth base to floor.
+You must secure the "B" and "C" model hearth bases to floor.
 To secure hearth base to floor, follow instructions under Securing Hearth Base to Floor, below.
-If not securing hearth base to floor, proceed to Mounting Heater to Optional Hearth Base, page 17.
+If not securing hearth base to floor, proceed to Mounting Heater to Optional Hearth Base.